 Under Tags, leave the tags blank:

-If you want to add tags, however, feel free to do so!
-It is only metadata and will not affect anything.
+(If you want to add tags, however, feel free to do so!
+Tags are only metadata in the Azure Portal and will not affect our Azure Data Factory.)

 Create Data Factory: Review + Create